-WHAT STRESS MASTERY CAN LOOK LIKE IN REAL LIFE
+WHAT RESILIENCE COACHING CAN LOOK LIKE IN REAL LIFE

 People often wonder what it is that I actually do.
 Below are some examples drawn from real life.
 Each illustration is an amalgamation of different interactions I have had with different people.
 This is to protect the identity and privacy of the people I've worked with, whilst still giving you a true idea of why people come to me and what sorts of solutions we can create together.